richard-franklin/Quality/README.md

 0 <= arr[i] <= 10000

+Sample Input

+6

+16  17  4  3  5  2

-Sample
+Sample output

+17  5  2

-# 4. Pink Floyd and Happiness
+# 3. Pink Floyd and Happiness

 Pink is sad because of some reasons, he wants to cheer up by listening to some songs from his favorite band, Pink Floyd.